kvarak/dnd/docs/_Classes/ranger.md

 You can use Dreadful Visage when you roll initiative.
 Whenever you use Dreadful Visage in this way, you can replace the facial transformation with a horrific wail that affects all hostile creatures within 60 feet of you, instead of one creature.

 ### Lament
-You can use your ***reaction*** to let out a mournful wail that wards off death when one friendly creature that you can see within 60 feet drops to 0 hit points.
+You can use your ***reaction*** to let out a mournful wail that wards off death when one friendly creature that you can see within 60 ft drops to 0 hit points.
 Until that creature is stabilized, it has advantage on death saving throws and attack rolls made against it have disadvantage.
 You can use this ***reaction*** immediately before being knocked to 0 hit points to gain its benefits yourself.

 You can use this feature a number of times equal to your Wisdom modifier, and must complete a long rest before you do so again.